ruleant/flapper-web/README.md

 flapper-web
 ===========

-Web interface for flapper project
+Web interface for splitflap project

 Writes a text, submitted by a web form, to an input file and displays the last n lines of the output file.